allanmichelin/ML_FinalProject/README.md

 For this project we wanted to see how we can apply what we have learnt in class to a real world problem.
 We ended up choosing music genre classification because it is quite a relevant task in industry where companies like Spotify and Apple Music are trying to automatically classify songs into various genres.

-We decided to use a project from ---(Allan) hackathon where a basic Logistic Regression model was used to classify songs.
-The dataset consisted of ---(Allan) songs from the following genres:
+We decided to use a project from kaggle where a basic Logistic Regression model was used to classify songs in a submission for a hackathon competition.
+The dataset consisted of 15129 songs from the following genres:

+-   Pop
+-   Acoustic/Folk
+-   Alt Music
+-   Blues
+-   Bollywood
+-   Country
+-   Hip Hop
+-   Indie Alt
-- pop
+-   Instrumental
-- etc(Allan)
+-   Metal

 The dataset also had the following metrics and labels for each song:

 -   Artist name
+-   Popularity
+-   Danceability
+-   Energy
+-   Key
+-   Loudness
+-   Mode
+-   Speechiness
-- etc(Allan)
+-   Acousticness

-The baseline we used was the accuracy which was --- (Allan) from the hackathon using a Logistic Regression model.
+The baseline we used was the accuracy which was 49% from the hackathon using a Logistic Regression model.
 We decided to experiment with different models and see how best we can improve this accuracy and the factors that affect it based on what we learnt in class.

 ## Preprocessing